Vincent Viola: Career

 Viola began his business career as a trader in the New York Mercantile Exchange (NYMEX) in 1982, raising $10,000 to purchase a seat on the exchange.
 He helped build the NYMEX while he served on the board of directors, as chairman of the Technology Committee, the Natural Gas Advisory Committee and the Facilities Committee, co-chairman of the Options Committee, vice chairman of NYMEX from 1993 to 1996, and chairman from March 2001 to March 2004.

-Viola has launched a number of businesses during his career.
-In 1987, he founded Pioneer Futures, one of the top fifty futures commission merchants in the US.
+In 1985, he founded Pioneer Futures, one of the top fifty futures commission merchants in the US.
 In 1988, he founded The Independent Bank Group, a Texas-based regional bank which is listed on NASDAQ (IBTX).
 Viola was also one of the two partners who launched EWT, LLC and Madison Tyler, LLC, two electric trading firms formerly based in Beverly Hills, California, and was able to use the electronic trading technique to his own personal gain.
 In 2008, Viola founded Virtu Financial, active in electronic market making.
 Viola took Virtu Financial public in April 2015, trading as a NASDAQ listed company (VIRT).

 Leah McGrath Goodman's 2011 book, The Asylum: The Renegades Who Hijacked the World's Oil Market, describes Viola and his temperament.
 Goodman wrote that Viola "had a nasty temper, but [predecessor chairman Lou] Guttman says he didn't lose control of his emotions easily" and that "beneath the spit and polish he was still a tough guy from Brooklyn."
 In the book, Lou Guttman, the previous chairman at the NYMEX, said Viola "exuded leadership.
 His personality was amazing.
 He drew people in.
 He was a phenomenal speaker.
 Even if he didn't know what he was talking about, he sounded like he knew what he was saying.
 He was an astute businessman and an extreme opportunist."

-As of December 2016, Viola had a net worth of $1.78 billion.
+Viola is the principal owner of the Florida Panthers of the National Hockey League (NHL), which he purchased in September 2013 for $250 million.
+When he first arrived, the Panthers were almost two years removed from their first playoff appearance in 12 years and had finished last in the Eastern Conference the previous season.
+However, star players such as Aleksander Barkov, Jonathan Huberdeau, and Aaron Ekblad were able to ignite the team over the next few years, eventually leading the Panthers to the playoffs in 2016.
+During Viola's tenure as owner, the Panthers have achieved great success, making the playoffs every year since 2020, winning their first playoff series in 26 years in 2022, and going to three straight Stanley Cup Finals from 2023 to 2025 and winning two straight Stanley Cups in 2024 and 2025.

+In 2004, Viola, along with a group of investors, purchased the New Jersey Nets of the NBA.
+Prior to this purchase, Viola was required to divest his racing interests.
+When the team was sold in 2010, Viola returned to racing.